Nursing Safety Huddle: 5 Best Practices for Facilities

 • Preventing adverse medical and drug-related events.

-By touching base with your staff at the beginning of each shift, you have the opportunity to clarify any outstanding concerns and unify your team’s safety-related care goals for the day.
+By touching base with your staff at the beginning of each shift, you have the opportunity to clarify any outstanding concerns, answer any questions about facility protocols, and unify your team’s safety-related care goals for the day.

 5 Best Practices for Conducting a Team Huddle: Nurse Leaders Guide